PrivacyCommons/Privacy-Commons/README.md

 - What information we collect
 - How we use your information
 - How we share your information
-- What happen after delete information
+- What happens after information deletion

 Application can define their privacy policy at the beginning as:

 **W1-H1-S1-D1**

-**This application collect Base information, use the information under the Base use situation.
+**This application collects Base information, use the information under the Base use situation.
 Only share information in Base share and follow Base deletion.**

 We will use icon like creative commons later